9 Traditional Foods for Chinese New Year 2024

 4. Firecrackers

-It is common to watch fireworks from 0:00 to 0:30 and even later on New Year’s Eve.
+Watching fireworks from 0:00 to 0:30 and even later on New Year’s Eve is common.
 According to legend, the fireworks scare away the monster Nian, which emerges at midnight.

 5. Visiting Relatives